NikkNakk/Brightwork-Theme/README.md

   - Specific system windows need attention
         - Need to start list of what applications need work
         - Popups in applications (like firefox) are not consistent
-        - Some windows are more opaque due to double layers of backgrounds due to lack of specificiy in some selectors.
+        - Some windows are more opaque due to double layers of backgrounds due to lack of specificity in some selectors.
   - Text cursor is not always visible in light variant of theme
   - Hover/Active/Selected effects are more consistent, but still not complete in all windows
         - Budgie menu and panel do not have proper effects